defx/synergy/README.md

 ## API

-Render into an existing element inside the document:
+Render into a DOM element node:

 ```js
 synergy.render(